• Skip to primary navigation

 • 📖 Recipe

-In Korean cuisine, there are all sorts of savory pancakes, like Korean Seafood Pancake, Kimchi Pancakes, Korean Tuna Pancakes, Kimchi Potato Pancakes and more!
+In Korean cuisine, there are various savory pancakes, like Korean Seafood Pancake, Kimchi Pancakes, Korean Tuna Pancakes, Kimchi Potato Pancakes and more!

 Koreans love to enjoy this dish with Makgeolli (a Korean milky rice wine), especially on rainy days as it's cozy and comforting.